sharife/golden-thread/site/content/productions/leila.md

 address: See below for information on upcoming performances.
 misc: >
   This production runs approximately 30-minutes followed by 20-min Q & A session.
-Appropriate for families and children, ages 5-15.
+Appropriate for families and children, ages 5-15.<br />Contact [education@goldenthread.org] to inquire about booking a performance.
 lists:
   - heading: Upcoming Performances
     items: